naacl-org/naacl-2021-website/_pages/calls/papers-final.md

 <span style="color: #888; font-size: 80%">(Previous versions: [First Call for Papers](/calls/papers/first/), [Preliminary Call for Papers](/calls/papers/prelim/))</span>

 - Updated section on [ethics and ethics reviews](#ethics-policy-updated-in-final-call).
-- Clarification: the industry track will return to NAACL-HLT 2021.
-Please watch for a separate call for papers soon, with a later paper deadline.
+- NAACL HLT 2021 also has a separate Industry Track.
+The paper deadline is January 18, 2021.
+[The call for papers is here](/calls/industry/).
 - The publication date (the date papers become available on the ACL anthology) is May 24, 2021.
 - Minor edits to list of topics.